Characterization of atomic decompositions, Banach frames, Xd-frames, duals and synthesis-pseudo-duals, with application to Hilbert frame theory: Introduction and Basic Definitions

-The paper is organized as follows.
-Section \ref{notprel} concerns the notation used in the paper.
+Section \ref{notprel} concerns the notation used in the paper and some preliminaries.
 In Section \ref{s3} we give a characterization of the sequences defined in \ref{def1} and \ref{def2} based on an operator acting on the canonical basis of the corresponding sequence space.
-Given an $X_d$-frame $\mg$ for a Banach space $X$, we then characterize all the sequences $\mf$ which give atomic decompositions $(\mg, \mf)$ of $X$ with respect to $X_d$; among those $\mf$, we characterize the ones which have \lq\lq dual\rq\rq\ properties, namely, which are $X_d^*$-frames for $X^*$.
-Further, we discuss connections between expansions in $X$ and $X^*$.
-When $\mg$ is an $X_d$-frame for $X$, validity of the representations $f=\sum_{i=1}^\infty g_i(f) f_i, \ \forall f\in X,$ is not equivalent to validity of the representations $g=\sum_{i=1}^\infty g(f_i) g_i, \ \forall g\in X^*,$ even in the Hilbert-frame setting (see Example \ref{eximp}).
-If $f=\sum_{i=1}^\infty g_i(f) f_i, \ \forall f\in X$, we determine a subset of $X^*$ where the representation $g=\sum_{i=1}^\infty g(f_i) g_i$ holds.
-Section \ref{s4} concerns operators which preserve the sequence type.
-We determine necessary and sufficient conditions, discussing the case of bounded operators and the case of not necessarily bounded ones.
-Applying results from Section \ref{s3}, in Section \ref{s5} we solve some problems in Hilbert frame theory.
-In particular, we characterize all the synthesis-pseudo-duals of a Hilbert frame.
+We also consider operators which preserve the sequence type; we determine necessary and sufficient conditions, discussing the case of bounded operators and the case of not necessarily bounded ones.
+Some of the results in Section \ref{s3} are needed for the main part of the paper (Sections \ref{s4} and \ref{s5}), while others are included for the sake of having complete list with characterization of the popular frame-related concepts in Banach spaces, which is of independent interest as well.